Hazels-code/linked-blog-starter-md/MyNotes/Markdown Filetype.md

 Markdown is a widely used lightweight [[Markup Language]] for formatting text using a plain-text editor.
 This means nearly every text editor can view and edit these files.

 To do this, the formatting is done using [[#Markdown Syntax]], which indicates how words and phrases should look.
-When opening a markdown file (.md) in a supported program, this syntax is interpreted and displayed wi
+When opening a markdown file (.md) in a supported program, this syntax is interpreted and displayed as formatting.

+But what if I don't have a such program?
+The markdown syntax has been made such that it is incredibly easy to read

 ## Markdown Syntax: